BushraRahman/minesweeper-processing/WORKLOG.md

 -Fixed the method placeMines
 -The above changes means that the user can now click on Spaces and the Spaces change their look different depending on if they're a mine or not

+### May 30
+-Added a Space having a flag when users click on it -Began working on an Options button

 ## Que, Danielle

 ### May 22